 to read the lively e-mail exchange between KOB-TV reporter

 and Gallegos, posted on Jojola's blog this Monday.

 the Governor's Office is essentially telling me it really doesn't matter what's public record

 . "[I]f the Governor's Office doesn't find it 'appropriate,'

 under the Inspection of Public Record Act."

 Obscuring public records is, quite simply, inexcusable.
-This isn't a case of national security, in which the end might (legally, at least
+This isn't a case of national security, in which the end might (

 ) justify the means; rather, it seems like an unbecomingly desperate grab at Bush-esque opacity.
 I'm not saying the state did anything wrong; maybe they truly don't have a list of the 59 employees, or maybe the various IPRA requests they have received aren't comprehensive or specific enough to include said list.

 What I am saying is that transparent government is the foundation of a democratic society, and when the avenues to transparency—such as access to public records—are blocked, that foundation crumbles.